-This information has been prepared to assist MU Safety Reps when dealing with specific illnesses in the workplace covered under the Equality Act 2010 (EA) as it applies to the Disability Discrimination Act 2005 (DDA).
-Since 1996, the DDA has required employers not to discriminate against employees or job applicants with disabilities and to make 'reasonable adjustments' to allow them to carry on working or take up new posts.
+Since 1996, the Disability Discrimination Act 2005 (DDA) has required employers not to discriminate against employees or job applicants with disabilities and to make 'reasonable adjustments' to allow them to carry on working or take up new posts.
 The EA 2010 came into force in October of that year.
 It replaced most of the DDA.
 However, the Disability Equality Duty in the DDA continues to apply.
-Like the DDA 2005, the EA 2010 covers forms of disability that are not ‘clinically well recognised’, including cancer, HIV and more forms of mental impairment.
+Like the DDA 2005, the Equality Act 2010 (EA) covers forms of disability that are not ‘clinically well recognised’, including cancer, HIV and more forms of mental impairment.

 Employers must now take account of conditions ranging from stress-related illness to less well-known mental health conditions (such as obsessive-compulsive disorder and extreme phobia) plus more commonly recognised illnesses including bipolar disorder and such psychoses as schizophrenia.
 Employees' or applicants' mental impairments need to be long-term, lasting or likely to last more than 12 months and must affect the individual's ability to carry out day-to-day activities.